 - Arrange bread slices on baking sheet and brush tops with 2 tablespoons oil.
 Bake slices until golden and crispy, 15 minutes.
 Let cool 5 minutes then rub toasted slices with garlic clove.

 - In a large skillet, heat remaining 1 tablespoon oil over medium until shimmering.
 Add mushrooms and cook, stirring every 2–3 minutes until softened and golden brown, 12 minutes.
-Add garlic and thyme and cook 1 minute.
+Add minced garlic and thyme and cook 1 minute.
 Deglaze pan with sherry, scraping up any brown bits.
-Remove from heat and stir in zest; season with salt and black pepper.
+Remove from heat and stir in zest; season with salt and black pepper to taste.

 - Combine goat cheese, jam, ½ teaspoon pepper, and nutmeg; season with salt.